Explore a scene

 Your scene is complete.
 Next, you'll create a web app with a customized configuration to display your scene in a presentable, easy-to-understand way.
 You'll use Web AppBuilder to create the app to your specifications.

-- To the upper left corner of the scene, click the scene's name.
+- On the ribbon, click the scene's name.

 The scene's item details page opens.
 All scenes, maps, and layers in ArcGIS Online have an item details page.
 It contains the metadata for the scene, as well as options for sharing and viewing the scene.
 The item details page contains the summary and tags you gave your scene when you originally shared it.

-- In the upper right corner of the item details page, click Create Web App and choose Using the Web AppBuilder.
+- In the item details page, click Create Web App and choose Using the Web AppBuilder.

 The Create a New Web App window opens.
 This window allows you to specify a title, tags, and summary for the web app.
 The default title and tags are the same as your scene's, so you'll leave them unchanged.
 You'll add a new summary, however.